travelodge-digital/php-composer-pecl/README.md

 # php-composer-pecl

-Build pipeline to use prebuild composer image with Redis and MongoDB pecl.
+Build pipeline to use prebuild composer image with Redis and MongoDB pecl